Come to Waterloo!

 What is course selection?

 Course selection is your wish list of courses you would like to take during your exchange term.
 This happens before classes have been scheduled for the term, which means that while you want to take those courses, there may be time conflicts that come up or courses may fill up, keeping you from being enrolled in the course.
-Please contact Priti and she will help you find other courses that you may be able to take instead.
+Please contact Jaime and she will help you find other courses that you may be able to take instead.

 What is course enrolment?